MuShare/Httper-iOS/README.md

 ### Copyright

 Anyone can copy, read, modify and build this project by yourself.
-Anyone is not allowed to rebuild this project and deploy to any platform besides App Store.
+No one is permitted to recompile and archive this project, in order to publish it on any platforms including but not limited to App Store, for any purpose.